otaaaviio/ChatterBeats/README.md

-# Otavio's Speaker
+# ChatterBeats

-Otavio's Speaker is a Discord bot that can reproduce messages in voice chat.
+ChatterBeats is a Discord bot that can reproduce messages in voice chat.
 It was created by @ota_targaryen and has several useful features to interact with users on the server.

 ## Features